mriddick5279/BasicFightingGame/README.md

 - Blocking move that will decrease damage the Player/Opponent would take from a move
 - Power-ups for both Player and Opponent
 - "Boss" stages
-- Save "Level High Score" and "Damage to Opponent High Score" for the Player
-  - Feature that allows the user to input their name will be included with this
+- Player can have the Top 10 High Scores listed for them before playing the game